skidlamer/Custom-Krunker-Client/README.md

 - Some of options has to restart the client or reload the page to apply.

 ### Current Features / What You Can Do
-- Every single features from official client is available
+- Every single features from official client is available ( Resource Swapper, Unlimited FPS, etc. )
 - Slight performance improvements
 - Add ability to change auto updater behavior from configs or `--update=<download|check|skip>` argument ( argument method overrides config )
 - Auto updater support with GitHub - When there is a new custom client release, auto updater automatically installs it